ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 To break down the walls between national systems, the EU proposes a unified interoperability framework.
 This would mandate the use of shared standards like HL7 FHIR and push for full integration with the European Health Data Space (EHDS).
 The idea is that devices, apps, and records from different countries will finally be able to talk to each other in the same language.

 However, implementation will be far from straightforward.
-Many healthcare providers still rely on outdated technologies—some clinics, for example, still use the HL7 version 2 standard from the 1990s—which are not compatible with newer systems.
+Many healthcare providers still rely on outdated technologies, some clinics, for example, still use the HL7 version 2 standard from the 1990s, which are not compatible with newer systems.
 Retrofitting these systems will be expensive and technically difficult.
 Plus, GDPR is interpreted and enforced differently in each member state, leading to regulatory inconsistencies that make harmonisation harder.
 Finally, the EHDS may struggle to process the enormous volume of data generated by millions of IoT devices in real time.

 ### Privacy-preserving architectures (federated learning, zero-knowledge proofs)

 To reduce the need for centralised data storage while still gaining insights from IoT data, the EU is exploring [federated learning (FL)](https://indigo.tymyrddin.dev/docs/landscape/hybrid.html#federated-learning) and [zero-knowledge proofs (ZKPs)]({{< relref "posts/zero-knowledge-proof.md" >}}).
 With FL, data stays on the device (alledgedly); only insights or model updates are shared.
 ZKPs allow verification of data claims without revealing the underlying data.

 While elegant in theory, these solutions introduce practical headaches.
 Because federated learning does not share raw data, it is difficult to verify whether the data used to train a model is accurate or biased.
 If one device sends faulty information, the whole model may be compromised.
 On top of that, these techniques require significant computing power, which many small or battery-powered IoT medical devices simply do not have.
-There is also a legal grey area: even if personal data is not directly stored, can the model still be said to "remember" parts of it—and does that conflict with GDPR's right to erasure?
+There is also a legal grey area: even if personal data is not directly stored, can the model still be said to "remember" parts of it, and does that conflict with GDPR's right to erasure?

 ### Improved cybersecurity for medical IoT
 Under the Cyber Resilience Act, the EU aims to enforce stronger security standards for IoT devices, such as requiring software updates, endpoint monitoring, and even AI-based [anomaly detection](https://indigo.tymyrddin.dev/docs/landscape/learning.html#id2) to spot unusual patterns in real time.

 But most of the medical IoT devices in use today are not equipped for that.
 Around half run on legacy hardware or outdated software that cannot support modern security protocols.
-Even when AI-based monitoring is available, it is not perfect—these systems can produce false positives, mistaking legitimate emergency access for a security threat, which could slow down care.
+Even when AI-based monitoring is available, it is not perfect, these systems can produce false positives, mistaking legitimate emergency access for a security threat, which could slow down care.
 And perhaps most importantly, advanced cybersecurity tools are expensive.
 Smaller clinics, especially in rural or underfunded regions, simply do not have the budget for them.

 ### Dynamic consent and patient control
 To put patients back in the driver's seat, some propose blockchain-based systems that create tamper-proof records of who accessed what data and when.
 These systems could offer real-time dashboards that allow patients to approve or revoke data access at any time.

 But as always, the devil is in the usability.
 Many people find these tools confusing and do not know how to manage complex settings around data consent.
-Blockchain's immutability—the fact that data, once recorded, cannot be deleted—also poses a direct conflict with GDPR's right to be forgotten.
+Blockchain's immutability, the fact that data, once recorded, cannot be deleted, also poses a direct conflict with GDPR's right to be forgotten.
 Some workarounds exist (like encrypting data and deleting the key), but they add complexity.
 Finally, many older hospital IT systems do not have the programming interfaces (APIs) needed to integrate with such new technologies, meaning that any solution would require a full system overhaul.

 ### Sovereign EU health cloud for IoT
 One of the more ambitious solutions is to replace foreign cloud services with a GAIA-X-based health cloud built by European providers.
 This would ensure data stays within the EU, under European laws and oversight.
 In theory, this gives patients and governments more control, reducing exposure to foreign surveillance or legal overreach.

 But there are trade-offs.
 Using only EU providers could limit access to the latest technologies, or lock healthcare systems into expensive, less flexible platforms.
-Centralising data in one or a few locations could also introduce latency—delays in accessing real-time information, which could be critical in emergencies.
+Centralising data in one or a few locations could also introduce latency, delays in accessing real-time information, which could be critical in emergencies.
 And while localisation improves legal clarity, it might also limit participation in global medical research, where international data-sharing is essential.

 ---